-required unduly intrusive surveillance of businesses, drew upon a manufacturing sector that was still too small, operated unfairly to the South, and were invisible to the mass citizenry in a manner that perversely allowed Federalist lawmakers to tax and spend excessively.
-92 Madison and Gallatin's efforts were initially futile.
+At the congressional level, the period from 1789 through the mid-1790s did not produce the sort of crisis for which people conventionally thought a federal direct tax was suited.
+Even so, some lawmakers-including the successive House Jeffersonian Republican leaders James Madison and Albert Gallatin-increasingly argued that Congress's source for supplemental revenue should not be excises but rather direct taxation.
+These proponents thought that excises required unduly intrusive surveillance of businesses, drew upon a manufacturing sector that was still too small, operated unfairly to the South, and were invisible to the mass citizenry in a manner that perversely allowed Federalist lawmakers to tax and spend excessively.

-But in 1796-98, a crisis arose that ultimately led Congress to direct taxation.
+Madison and Gallatin's efforts were initially futile, but in 1796-98, a crisis arose that ultimately led Congress to adopt direct taxation.
 Angered by congressional implementation of a treaty friendly toward Britain, revolutionary France in mid-1796 began seizing American merchant ships.
-In late 1796, Treasury Secretary Oliver Wolcott (Hamilton's successor and close ally) submitted a long report to the House on the possibility of direct taxation.
-In early 1797, after debate, the House adopted a resolution endorsing in principle a direct tax, 49 to 39.
+124 In late 1796, Treasury Secretary Oliver Wolcott (Hamilton's successor and close ally) submitted a long report to the House on the possibility of direct taxation.
+125 In early 1797, after debate, the House adopted a resolution, 49 to 39, endorsing a direct tax in principle.
 The issue did not break along partisan lines.
-Those in favor included 28 Republicans (Madison and Gallatin among them) and 21 Federalists, while those opposed included 19 Republicans and 20 Federalists.
-Although Secretary Wolcott drafted a direct-tax bill (now lost) in consultation with the Ways and Means Committee, it never came to a vote; instead Congress in March 1797 further increased import duties.
+Those in favor included 29 Republicans (Madison and Gallatin among them) and 20 Federalists, while those opposed included 18 Republicans and 21 Federalists.
+126 Although Secretary Wolcott drafted a direct-tax bill (now lost) in consultation